thinkshout/feeding-texas/_posts/2016-05-27-Serving-Our-Seniors.md

 ---

 Tina Alaniz of Wichita Falls is one such client.
 Alaniz enjoys spending time with her family and cooking for her grandchildren.
-Food bank distributions like the one where we met her are one reason she can continue to be independent and a good neighbor.
+Food bank distributions are one reason she can continue to be independent and a good neighbor.

 “I’ve got friends who don’t have any money, who don’t have any food,” she says, “They will come and borrow from me when I come home.
 Like today for instance - they couldn’t get out here.”